kylemonper/FireData-Shiny-App/README.md

 * select the number of fires to include in the pie chart and view the proportion of fires in each Ecoregion.
 In this widget, 1 represents the largest fire in the state’s history and 1000 represents the smallest (of fires shown in this app).
 Note that a single fire can occur in multiple Ecoregions.

 ### Data Source
+This is a multi-agency statewide map of fire history.
+For CAL FIRE, timber fires 10 acres or greater, brush fires 30 acres and greater, and grass fires 300 acres or greater are included.
+For the USFS, there is a 10 acre minimum for fires since 1950.

 Data was gathered from Cal Fire's Fire and Resource Assessment Program [(FRAP)](http://frap.fire.ca.gov/data/frapgisdata-sw-fireperimeters_download) as a geodatabase file that contained over 20,000 observations with information that included fire names, causes, area burned, and perimeter geometries.
 This geodatabase was then exported into QGIS and converted into a shapefile for easy import into R via the SF package.

 ### Required Packages